Tuition Funding 2023 / 2024

 To achieve these aims with our learners, we use the funding we receive in a variety of ways to support, empower and enable those learners who are vulnerable.
 These are learners who have been specifically disadvantaged for a variety of reasons due to the impact of the Covid pandemic; and who require additional targeted intervention to have the best life chances alongside their peers.

-The Government recently allocated a one-off fund of £96m to schools and colleges.
+The Government recently allocated a one-off fund to schools and colleges.
 This funding is for students needing additional support in English, maths and other courses, where learning has been disrupted as a result of Covid-19 and the associated lockdown.
-Horizons has been allocated £21k to support students and have increased the post of the Specialist Functional Skills Tutor and recruited a Senior Specialist Learning Support Assistant.
-These two additional and specialist staff will support targeted students to catch up and meet their individual targets in line with their EHCP outcomes.
+Horizons has been allocated £18k to support students and have increased the post of the Specialist Functional Skills Tutor, recruited an additional work experience officer, the work of a College Counsellor and Specialist Catering tutor.
+These two specialist staff will support targeted students to catch up and meet their individual targets in line with their EHCP outcomes.

-1. The 1:1 targeted intervention in relation to functional skills that would be delivered by Functional Skills Tutor based on learner outcomes from assessments and in addition, for those level 1 learners.
+1. The 1:1 targeted intervention in relation to functional skills that would be delivered by Functional Skills Tutor based on learner outcomes from assessments and in addition, for those E3 and level 1 learners.

 2. Delivering small group work in Maths and English targeting learners on remote learning programme that have not passed their Ascentis assessments.

-3. Extra work carried out by Work Experience coordinator Supporting learners on Extended and Supported Internship building a virtual programme in collaboration with Employers.
+3. Extra work carried out by Work Experience coordinator Supporting learners on Extended and Supported Internship building a WEX programme in collaboration with Employers.